Cozy Peach Kitchen

 • Saltiness: Choose reduced-sodium soy sauce to cut down on salt or use tamari for a gluten-free option.
 Taste the sauce for salt before adding in table salt.

-• Variations: Try chickpeas, steamed cauliflower, or tempeh for something different.
-To do this, simply toss in the sauce and serve when warmed.
-You might also like my chickpea and peanut sauce bowls.
+• Variations: Try chickpeas, steamed cauliflower, or tempeh (or check out my peanut tempeh recipe) in place of tofu for something different.
+To do this, simply toss the cooked vegetables or protein in the sauce and serve warm.
+You might also like my chickpea peanut bowls, which use the same sauce.

-• Serving ideas: For a complete meal, serve with basmati or brown rice and steamed broccoli or green beans.
-It also goes well in a stir fry or fried rice.
+• Serving ideas: For a complete meal, serve with basmati or brown rice and steamed broccoli or lemon garlic green beans.
+It also goes well in a stir fry or vegan fried rice.

 • Check out more ways to make tofu in my complete guide to tofu.